 Fear Hollow in Mountain Top, PA

 What do you fear the most?
 Fear Hollow in Mountain Top, PA is sure to bring all of your worst phobias to life right before your eyes.
-Enter this haunted house and walk the haunted trail if you dare to face the most twisted parts of your imagination.
+Enter this haunted house and walk the creepy winding trail if you dare to face the most twisted parts of your imagination.
 With top-notch makeup, costumes, special effects, and makeup, the house is guaranteed to make you shake in terror.
 The attraction is open on weekends from October 3 to October 26, 2015, so make sure to add it to your fall must-see list.

 Haunted Hills Estate in Uniontown, PA

 Celebrating its 13th year, Haunted Hills Estate in Uniontown, PA is the perfect place for those who wish to be terrified out of their minds.
 The Estate is home to three different interactive attractions that are sure to torture those who visit them.
 Check into the Legends Hotel, take on The Curse Challenge Trail, and relive your scariest dreams at the Twisted Nightmare.
 With talented actors, costumes, and special effects, a trip to this haunt is sure to be a fun one.
 Guests can also take advantage of free parking, yummy treats, and more.

 Which of these are you brave enough to visit?
 What is your best haunted house experience?
 Let us know in the comments!